GRTC Pulse Western Extension

 Want to learn more about how the current GRTC Pulse BRT works?
 Check out this video.

-• Locations are subject to change, but as of September 2024, there are six new stations planned in the areas near Parham Rd (potential transfer area), Wistar Rd, Glenside Dr, Forest Ave/Dickens Rd, Horsepen Rd/Falmouth St, and Libbie Ave.
+Locations are subject to change, but as of January 2025, there are six new stations planned in the areas near Parham Rd (potential transfer area), Hungary Spring Rd, Glenside Dr, Forest Ave/Dickens Rd, Horsepen Rd/Falmouth St, and Libbie Ave.
 There is one additional platform planned to be added in the westbound direction at the existing Willow Lawn station.